WILBREAD

 Stretch and Fold*: Gently lift one side of the dough and fold it towards the center.
 Repeat this process for the remaining three sides of the dough.
 This method essentially turns the dough inside out.

-7. Divide the dough into 8 equal pieces.
+6. Divide the dough into 8 equal pieces.
 Shape each piece into a ball.
-Cover the dough balls with plastic wrap or a damp kitchen towel and let them rest for 10 minutes.
+Cover the dough balls with plastic wrap or a kitchen towel and let them rest for 10 minutes.

 Enjoy!